Mael (name)

 The name Mael resembles a number of old Celtic names from Brittany, Wales and Ireland.

-"Maël" is a Breton boys' name meaning "chief" or "prince".
+"Mael" is a Breton boys' name meaning "chief" or "prince".
 The name for girls is "Maela".
 The Breton name is popular in French as "Maël", with French girl-forms including "Maëlys" and "Maëlle", largely after the Breton Saint Maël.

 The Welsh boys name Mael was borne by the legendary son of Roycol.

 The old Irish word "máel" (now spelt "maol"), meaning "bald" and hence "monk", was sometimes put before Gaelic names to form new names and indicate a servant or follower of a saint.
 These variants include "Maolcholuim" (spelt "Malcolm" by the English), which means "monk/follower of Columba".

+In a Portuguese-Spanish context, Mael is a hypocoristic form for Ismael and Emanuel/Manuel.